adityaaa-31/Technogise-Assesments/README.md

 1. User can view books in library
 Scenario​: As a User
-I want to see the books present in the library So that I can chose which book to borrow Given​, there are no books in the library When​, I view the books in the library Then​, I see an empty library Given​, there are books in the library When​, I view the books in the library Then​, I see the list of books in the library
+-I want to see the books present in the library So that I can chose which book to borrow.<br />
+-Given​, there are no books in the library When​, I view the books in the library Then​, I see an empty library.<br />
+-Given​, there are books in the library When​, I view the books in the library Then​, I see the list of books in the library. <br />